phtea/vbucks_script/README.md

-Little js script used in tampermonkey to modify fetch requests.
+# Little js script used in tampermonkey to modify fetch requests.
+*not actual anymore*